 So I’m not into popular music, as if that comes as a great surprise.
-As I was scanning the iTunes Store recently, out of curiosity I ventured a glimpse at Taylor Swift’s newest album.
-Not a fan, I have no idea why I peeked there.
+Scanning the iTunes Store, I ventured a glimpse at Taylor Swift’s newest album.
+I have no idea why I peeked there.
 One title grabbed my eye, so I listened to King of My Heart.
 It’s a love song with sexual implications.
 I’ll leave it at that.

 Journal to recall and glorify God